 Mexican Lasagna is a cross between lasagna and enchiladas.
-Corn tortillas, meat sauce, and cheese layered and topped with your favorite Mexican toppings!
+Tortillas, meat sauce, and cheese layered and topped with your favorite Mexican toppings!

 Mexican Lasagna Sauce

 Most layered enchilada dishes use enchilada sauce instead of spaghetti sauce, but we actually like the Italian flavors in between!
 We ALWAYS make it with spaghetti sauce and consider this a “fusion” recipe.
 It really doesn’t make a huge difference and most people wouldn’t even realize that it is spaghetti sauce and not enchilada sauce.
 If you are really concerned about it, you can switch out one for the other.

 We also like the cheese layer as if you were doing an Italian lasagna.
 We just like to use cottage cheese rather than ricotta because it seems to blend better with the Mexican ingredients (and kids seem to like the texture better) but you can use ricotta if you prefer.

 We like to top our Mexican Lasagna as if we were topping enchiladas.
 Some of our favorite toppings include:

 - sour cream

 - avocado (or guacamole).
 We just layer them on like we would on enchiladas.

 Mexican Lasagna can be served as a one-dish dinner or you can serve it with side dishes.
 Here are some tasty Mexican-inspired side dishes you can serve along with it:

 - Cafe Rio Cilantro Rice and Black Beans